jfwgh/ga4d/README.md

 qvp[2] = ((-(q[1]*v[0])-(q[2]*v[1])-(q[3]*v[2]))*(-q[1]))+(((q[0]*v[0])+(q[2]*v[2])-(q[3]*v[1]))*(q[0]))+(((q[0]*v[1])-(q[1]*v[2])+(q[3]*v[0]))*(-q[3]))-(((q[0]*v[2])+(q[1]*v[1])-(q[2]*v[0]))*(-q[2]));
 qvp[3] = ((-(q[1]*v[0])-(q[2]*v[1])-(q[3]*v[2]))*(-q[3]))+(((q[0]*v[0])+(q[2]*v[2])-(q[3]*v[1]))*(-q[2]))-(((q[0]*v[1])-(q[1]*v[2])+(q[3]*v[0]))*(-q[1]))+(((q[0]*v[2])+(q[1]*v[1])-(q[2]*v[0]))*(q[0]));
 ```
-This sort of computation arises when we want to rotate or reflect 3D vectors using normalized quaternions and their conjugates and is sometimes referred to as a 'sandwiching operation'.
-In this context, <b>v</b> can be interpreted as a 3D vector.
+This sort of computation arises when we want to rotate or reflect 3D vectors using normalized quaternions and their conjugates (in the context of 3D rotors, this is sometimes referred to as a 'sandwiching operation').

 It is worth noting that qvp[0] can only ever be = 0.
 Expanding,
 ``` d